 You will not build a "copy" of Kith and Kin with the help of this essay.
 That's why, if you really want to record family history data, that I recommend that you buy a "proper" answer, be it Kith and Kin or another.
-This essay is meant to build your database design and development skills, and show you some of the Open Office's Base RDBMS.
+This essay is meant to build your database design and development skills, and show you some of the features of Libre Office's Base RDBMS.

 Family tree research is a nice example of how fitting the real world into the finicky world of the computer requires some careful thought.

 With ANY database, you need to ask yourself: What information do I have?
 How should I store it?
 What do I want to get back from the database?

 Except for trivial database tasks, there are alternative ways to do a given job.
 The alternative ways will each have strengths and weaknesses... and the skilful database developer knows how to go down the road which leads to the answer with the best compromises between the different alternative answers.

 So that we have something to "get our teeth into", here is some real family history.
 If you can tell me more about any of these people, by the way, they are of interest to me.

 alt="A family tree" border=0 width="95%">

 We'll come back to the computer side of things in a moment.
 First we need to talk about things all genealogists have always struggled with... even in the days before computers.